phalcon-orphanage/docs/en/reference/models.rst

 | Apc     | The Apc adapter uses the  Alternative PHP Cache (APC) to store the table meta-data.
 You can specify the lifetime of the data with options.
 This is the most recommended way to store meta-data when the application is in production stage.                                                                                                                      | Phalcon_Model_MetaData_Apc     |
 +---------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+--------------------------------+

-If you want to have full control over the meta-data caching process.You could replace the active meta-data manager as follows:
+If you want to have full control over the meta-data caching process.
+You could replace the active meta-data manager as follows:

 .. code-block:: php